 Thus if you want to visit the West Bank, join one of the organized tours.
 After all, “there ain’t no such thing as a free lunch.”

-- Archeological items – in “What Are The Best Things To Buy In Israel?” section I mentioned that many of the Antiquities sold might not be genuine.
-Thus, if you are not sure whether it is real or fake, do not buy it.
+- Archeological items – in the “What Are The Best Things To Buy In Israel?” section, I mentioned that many of the Antiquities sold might not be genuine.
+Thus, do not buy it if you are unsure whether it is real or fake.
 “Whenever there is any doubt, there is no doubt.”

-- Red threads – although this is not a scam, I decided to include it so that you could avoid it.
-In some places, for example in the Jewish quarter in the Old City in Jerusalem, you will see religious Jews with lots of red threads.
-When you go nearby, they will offer to tire one of those wire around your wrist.
+- Red threads – although this is not a scam, I decided to include it so you could avoid it.
+In some places, for example, in the Jewish quarter in the Old City in Jerusalem, you will see religious Jews with many red threads.
+When you go nearby, they will offer to tire one of those wires around your wrist.
 Then they will say a short prayer.
 And afterward, ask for a donation.
 If you do not plan to give them a contribution, thank them and do not put the wire.

 Keep those scams in mind, and dodge them.

 The short answer is yes.
 There are many guided tours to Jordan.
 The shorter ones (1 – 2 days) include Petra and Wadi Rum, and the longer ones (up to a week) will also include a visit to Jerash, Aqaba, and other sites.

 There are three border crossings between Israel and Jordan, and they are:

 - The Allenby/King Hussein border crossing is 51 km away from Amman and 54 km from Jerusalem.
 This border checkpoint is located in the southern Jordan Valley.

 - Jordan River Crossing/Sheikh Hussein Bridge is 88 km away from Amman and 11 km from Beit Shean.